SystemR/resource-service/README.md

 // Then elsewhere in your code you can do: userService
-  .findAll() // Returns a chainable SearchQuery instance to add parameters .only('id', 'name')
+  .findAll() // Returns a chainable GetQuery instance to add parameters .only('id', 'name')
   .page(2)
   .limit(100)